Alexjblom/SSIcomms/envisioned_interoperability_with_others_ver2.md

 ### 4. Contributions to standards

 ##### 4.1 The SIP protocol
 The transport of DIDComm related messages using the SIP protocol creates the need for a standardized message format.
 We will investigate whether this can and should be added to the standardized Session Initiation Protocol (SIP).
+To be more specific, we are considering a new SsiComms header for the SsiComms messages as a way of standardising the SIP encapsulation of DIDcomm messages.

 ##### 4.1 DIDCOM messaging